IdealisticINTJ/Write-Your-Own-X/README.md

-# John Crickett Coding Challenges
+# Challenge X - Write Your Own X

 Late to the party (weekend build) but we roll.
 Implementing [codingchallenges.fyi](https://codingchallenges.fyi/challenges/intro) in Go.